AssetLedger/about/README.md

   - All data secured in your local computer drive.
 Therefore no threat of online leakage of data.
   - No third party data sharing.
   - Almost all textual data is encrypted except the images and the pdfs uploaded on application.

+* **In-App Customisations**
+  - Our support team also catter to your personal demands and any kind of customisations in the app you want.
+  - Customisations are chargable and charges may vary from type to type depending on the task.

 #### **IMPORTANT**
 Always give your correct email and phone number as the security alerts and login activity will be sent on it.